So you're following this story. So far, it's a very dark and edgy, tight and gripping thriller. Three main characters have died,

 - Final Destination.
 The first two films were genuinely dark and unpredictable with some nice Character Development and well written death scenes (except maybe for that one in the first movie).
 Then the third and fourth films upped the gore, nixed character development and became Bloody Hilarious.

 - The two Buttercream Gang movies by Feature Films for Families experienced this.
 The first one was a straight drama about growing up, drifting apart from friends, and the pain in trying (and failing) to keep said friendships intact.
 The second one did a complete 180 from that and was an adventure-comedy complete with buried treasure and inept mooks.
 Which one is better?
 It depends on what you're in the mood for.

 - The third The Neverending Story movie was widely criticized for having goofy depictions of characters like Falcor and the Rockbiter who spew pop culture references as opposed to the far more serious mood of the first movie.

-- This happened to the classic Universal Horror: Dracula, Frankenstein and The Wolf Man (1941) started out in genuinely frightening movies, and wound up being outwitted by Abbott and Costello.
+- This happened to the classic Universal Horror: Dracula, Frankenstein and The Wolf Man (1941) started out in genuinely frightening movies, and their monsters wound up being outwitted by Abbott and Costello.